 Most people never reflect on why they believe what they believe or do what they do.
 In a world filled with popular customs and traditions, few seek to understand the origin of things.
 Most generally accept common religious practices without question, choosing to do what everyone else does because it is easy, natural and comfortable—they can be “in step.”

-Most follow along as they have been taught, assuming that what they believe and do is right.
+Most follow along as they have been taught, assuming what they believe and do is right.
 They take their beliefs for granted and never take time to prove them.

 Nowhere is this more true than in the observance of Christmas, Easter, New Year’s, Halloween, Valentine’s Day and other supposed Christian holidays.
 Many millions keep these days without knowing why—or where they originated.
 Most suppose that they are “found in the Bible” because they see millions of professing Christians observing them.
 Surely hundreds of millions of people cannot be wrong.